 6.6 Procedures

+{Editor's note (2014-11): any impact on procedures by DTLS-SRTP based key management?
+For instance: procedure: IF srtp/km = "DTLS-SRTP THEN srtp/set = only {NULL, AES_CM_128} }

+{Editor's note (2015-06): analysis of DTLS-SRTP applicability (see also discussion/framework in AVD-4744), - results & comments: => YES, If srtp/km = DTLS-SRPT, then other properties or propertiy values might not be applicable!}

 6.6.1 Determining cryptographic capabilities

 The MGC can determine the cryptographic transforms that an MG supports by auditing the value of the Supported Encryption Transforms (set) and Supported Authentication Transforms (sat) properties.
 Usually, these properties are only available on the Root termination, and convey the cryptographic capabilities of the MG as a whole.
 However, it is possible that some use-cases will call for the support of these properties on non-Root terminations.
 One example would be a case where different terminations have different cryptographic capabilities.